 For the most part in this post I’m going to talk about my own experiences with the condition.
 If you’re not up for a long read, feel free to skip reading this.
 If you think you’ll find this post helpful, grab a brew, because you’re about to hear my life story.

 In a nutshell, Chronic Fatigue Syndrome is exactly what it sounds like.
 Perpetual exhaustion, which isn’t relieved by sleep.
-So I am literally that permanently exhausted pigeon meme.

 You can read more about the condition on the NHS website here, but I’ve had all of the above, and experience a combination on a daily basis.
-It’s a right laugh.
+It’s a good laugh.
 But for the past few years it has been at a stage I consider extremely manageable.
 But it wasn’t always that way!

 I was diagnosed with Chronic Fatigue Syndrome by my GP in April 2013, just over four years ago when I was at my wits end.
 I hadn’t been feeling right since high school.
 HIGH SCHOOL.
 I left high school in 2006, so… a long time prior to that.

 While I was in the midst of my GCSEs I got a virus, and essentially never really recovered.
 My doctor and I had the theory that some of the elements that may have contributed to me developing CFS were:

 - Moving from Devon to the North, and starting a completely new life